clavalle-pts/ux-playbook/design-guidelines.md

-# Technical Goals for Accessibility
+# Technical Guidelines for Accessibility
+### ToDo
+- Primary Color Scheme
+- Typeface Weights & Sizes

 This document is a best practices guideline for UI behavior.
 Please follow as close as possible and refer to as often as needed.

 #### Viewport/Placeholder
 - Viewport is synonmous with placeholder
 - No horizontal scrolling within viewport or placeholders